kulthoom12/word-quest/README.md

 ### Credits

-I would like to thank my tutor Robert Thompson and my mentor Lauren-Nicole for their support with completing this project.
+I would like to thank my tutor, Robert Thompson, and my mentor, Lauren-Nicole, for their support
 <details> <summary>Click here to view the table</summary>

 | Source                      | Link                                                                                                      |